⚠️ Common Mistakes Self-Employed Borrowers Make — what to avoid before you apply.

 What's the difference between a bank statement loan and a P&L loan?

 A bank statement loan uses actual deposits from your business or personal accounts over 12–24 months to calculate income.
 A P&L loan uses a Profit & Loss statement prepared by a licensed tax professional to document income.
-Each program has different lender requirements and qualification criteria.

 Do I need to be incorporated to qualify for a self-employed mortgage?